supriyo-guha/Offensive-Adversary-Simulation-Critical-Infrastructures/research-notes/apt-case-studies.md

 ---

+## SolarWinds Orion Supply-Chain Attack (2020)
+The SolarWinds Orion compromise represents one of the most sophisticated and consequential supply-chain attacks publicly disclosed to date.
+A trojanized software update was distributed to thousands of organizations, including government agencies and operators of critical infrastructure.

+### Key Observations
+- Compromise of a trusted software supplier
+- Stealthy backdoor deployment via legitimate update mechanisms
+- Extended dwell time with minimal detectable artifacts
+- Targeted follow-on exploitation of high-value enterprise environments

+### Research Implications
+SolarWinds demonstrates that:
+- **Trust relationships and software dependencies are primary attack surfaces**
+- Supply-chain compromise enables broad initial access without direct targeting
+- Long-term stealth and selective exploitation are hallmarks of advanced adversaries
+- Enterprise domain intrusion can serve as a staging ground for future strategic or operational objectives

+This case is central to adversary simulation research focused on **persistence, trust abuse, and decision-layer impact**, even in the absence of immediate OT effects.

+---

 ## Mumbai Power Grid Blackout (2020)
 In October 2020, a large-scale power outage affected Mumbai and surrounding regions.
 Subsequent investigations indicated the presence of malicious activity within the power utility’s IT environment.